Tuesday, January 20, 2026

 Portland Block Party Table Runner - 20 x 40

 I was living in Brookings in 2013 - and got an invitation from Newport Quilters to join them at the Portland Block Party.
 It was a great deal of fun.
-We took classes from Jo Morton, Bonnie Hunter and Debbie Caffrey.
+We took classes from Jo Morten, Bonnie Hunter and Debbie Caffrey.
 Add 3 day slumber party with good friends - great fun!

 Doni’s Birds - 41 x 47